PeterAkande/MultilayerPerceptron/README.md

 #l_r is the learning_rate

-#save weights with
+#save weights with save_weights function

-#save_weights function

 n.save_weights(weights_path,bias_path)

 n.load_weights(weights_path,bias_path)

 """
-Load weights from disk.
-load_weights is
-wrapped with
-classmethod decorator
-so after weights
-and bias has been
-saved with n.save_weights(...)
-The weights can
-then be used to make
-predictions for a later time
-Without initializing
-the layers...E.g
-n=MLP.load_weights(...)"""
+Load weights from disk. load_weights is wrapped with classmethod decorator so after weights and bias has been saved with n.save_weights(...) ....The weights can then be used to make predictions for a later time Without initializing the layers...E.g n=MLP.load_weights(...)"""

 n.predict(data)
 """
-n.predicts can
-then be used to
+n.predict(data) can then be used to make predictions...
-make predictions...

 😄"""